 North Shore Top Beaches: Find Relaxation, Recreation in Massachusetts

 The North Shore runs north of Boston along Massachusetts’ border and offers quaint towns nestled on pristine beaches and protected areas.
-With 30 miles of spacious coastline, the North Shore area welcomes vacationers year-round who enjoy lounging in the sun, playing in the Atlantic Ocean and trying new outdoor activities.
+With 30 miles of spacious coastline, North Shore welcomes vacationers year-round who enjoy lounging in the sun, playing in the Atlantic Ocean and trying new outdoor activities.
 Sound like fun?
 Check out these North Shore top beaches to start planning.

 Crane Beach at Crane Estate